 Being a small village, Speculator does not have a public transit system used by locals to get to and from work.

-The education level of Speculator citizens is very high relative to the national average among all cities (21.84%): 39.62% of adults in Speculator have a bachelor's degree or even advanced degree.
+The citizens of Speculator are very well educated compared to the average community in the nation: 39.62% of adults in Speculator have a bachelor's degree or even advanced degree.

 The per capita income in Speculator in 2022 was $38,531, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,124 for a family of four.
 However, Speculator contains both very wealthy and poor people as well.